pola-rs/polars/README.md

 ### Blazingly fast

 Polars is very fast.
 In fact, it is one of the best performing solutions available.
-See the [TPC-H benchmarks](https://www.pola.rs/benchmarks.html) results.
+See the [PDS-H benchmarks](https://www.pola.rs/benchmarks.html) results.

 ### Lightweight